RotorHazard/community-plugins/docs/docs/plugin/index.md

 ### Manifest.json

 In your plugin directory, you must have a `manifest.json` file that contains at least the required keys from the table below.
-See also the validation format for specific fields.
+See also the validation examples for specific fields.

 | Key                      |  Type     | Required | Description                                                            |
 | ------------------------ | :-------: | :------: | :--------------------------------------------------------------------- |